Activities for kids: October 7–13

 Free with Museum admission; admission is pay as you wish for New York state residents, and free for children under 12 with an adult.
 Tuesday mornings at 11:30 at the museum in Fort Tryon Park.

-$800 or pay what you can.
-Tuesday evenings from 5:30 to 7:30 at the Cornerstone Center in Hudson Heights on Bennett Avenue at 189th Street.
-Through May 21.
+Tuesday evenings from 5:30 to 7:30 at Our Saviour’s Church in Hudson Heights on Bennett Avenue at 189th Street.
+Through December 3.
+No class on November 5.

 Wednesday

-With the Fort Washington branch of the NYPL closed for renovations until summer 2024, the library’s bookmobile provides access to the its riches.
+With the Fort Washington branch of the NYPL closed for renovations and budget cuts, the library’s bookmobile provides access to the its riches.

 At the bookmobile you can sign up for a library card, browse a small collection of books for people of all ages, speak with a librarian to get reading recommendations, reference services, and return and renew books.